Saint-Narcisse: Solidarity Fair

+Attractions

+Parc Cœur Nature has a free 2.8 km beginner-level trail.
+Wooden sidewalks facilitate traffic in wetter areas.
+Lookouts offer overviews of the bog.
+Along the way, there will be panels dealing with the bog, its geology, flora and fauna.

 Catholic Church

 The architecture of the church of Saint-Narcisse transcends in a Gothic style.
 It was built from 1871 to 1874.
 The bishop of the diocese of Trois-Rivières, Bishop Louis-François Richer Laflèche chaired the official blessing.
 In 1894, following a meeting of parishioners, the factory has made purchasing a system with four bells chime (bigger than the previous ones) made in Haute-Savoie, France, that is their teintement heard in the distance by the parishioners.
 In 1916, the factory decided on a 30 ft extension of the church building a new facade with two towers.
 The factory also allows the acquisition of a Casavant organ.
 The interior of the church is the work of the painter Monti.

 Dupont House

 The Dupont House was built in 1871, adjacent to the church.
 This building has long served as a public meeting place for parishioners on Sundays, especially after church services celebrated in the church.
 This house of a classic 19th-century style is now owned by the municipality.
 The historical committee of the parish of Saint-Narcisse administers this historical house.
 The mission of the Dupont House has been transformed into an arts centre and exhibition hall.